cakephp/docs/en/tutorials-and-examples/bookmarks/authentication.rst

 Restricting Bookmark Access
 ===========================

-Now that users can login, we'll want to limit the bookmarks they can see to the ones they made.
+Now that users can log in, we'll want to limit the bookmarks they can see to the ones they made.
 We'll do this using an 'authorization' adapter.
 Since our requirements are pretty simple, we can write some simple code in our ``BookmarksController``.
 But before we do that, we'll want to tell the